jahanzaib-iqbal/TradingBot/README.md

-# AntiGravity — Gold (XAUUSD) Intraday Trading Signal Bot
+# Alpha — Gold (XAUUSD) Intraday Trading Signal Bot

 > **Signal-only bot.
 No automated trade execution.**
 > All trade ideas are validated, scored, and delivered to a Telegram channel or group.